Ristellise/AegisubDC/README.md

 - Added `Experimental Unicode 6.3+` bracket matching option for libass
 - Bundle Yutils module as default automation
 - Added new hotkey command to reload current font provider.
 [Default: `CTRL+R`]
 - Updated VSFilter to Cyberbeing/xy-VSFilter@fc01a8da5ea6af9091aaab839bc62dc94a90094e
 - Updated VSFilterMod to sorayuki/VSFilterMod@R5.2.3
 - Made SRT Times to always round down.
 - Experimental Video Panning by moex3.

-The bug tracker can be found at https://github.com/Ristellise/AegisubDC/issues.
+The bug tracker can be found at [the Github Issue Tracker](https://github.com/Ristellise/AegisubDC/issues).

-Support for this edition is available on this issues page.
+Support for this edition is available only on this issues page.

+### Installation

+1. Unpack the zip file into a seperate folder.
+(It's discouraged to replace the Aegisub folder in Program Files if you have it installed, unless you know what are you doing!)
+2. If you have a older aegisub version (like 3.2.2), it recommended to archive your `config.json` into another file name to prevent config from clashing (There shouldn't be any changes but it's nice to be safe.).
+   You can find `config.json` at `C:\Users\{YOUR_USERNAME_HERE}\AppData\Roaming\Aegisub\config.json`

+### Language Support

+As of `9212`, there is a locale.zip which is included & will be updated from time to time.
+To use it, unzip the zip directly into your aegisub installation folder.

 ## Building Aegisub